R3BRootGroup/R3BRoot/neuland/digitizing/readme.md

 - The pileup of the PMT signals is straightforward and simple as it's just the summation of their amplitudes (heights) if the time difference between the two signals are smaller than 15 ns.
 This is based on the fact that if two protons deposit their energy at the same time, the corresponding energy value of the pileup signal should be equal to the summation.

 - The pileup of the reshaped signals (FQT signals) is uncertain and requires further investigation.
-Currently there are three strategies specified by the user:
+Currently, there are three strategies specified by the user:
   - `time_window`: The FQT signals are first sorted with increasing time.
-All the signals whose time values are withn @f$[t_\text{min}, \ \ t_\text{min} + t_\text{window}]@f$ are added up where @f$t_\text{min}@f$ is the time of the earliest signal and @f$t_\text{window}@f$ is specified by the `pileup_time_window` parameter.
+All the signals whose time values are within @f$[t_\text{min}, \ \ t_\text{min} + t_\text{window}]@f$ are added up where @f$t_\text{min}@f$ is the time of the earliest signal and @f$t_\text{window}@f$ is specified by the `pileup_time_window` parameter.
 The addition of the two signals are done by summing up their energy values and the time-over-threshold of the piled-up signal is recalculated from the summed energy value.
 The time of the piled-up signal is @f$t_\text{min}@f$.
   - `distance`: The "distance" pileup strategy also begins with the sorting with increasing time.
-Then the time difference between the leading edges of each consecutive signals is checked.
+Then the time difference between the leading edges of each consecutive signal is checked.
 If the time difference is less than `pileup_distance` parameter, the two signal will be piled up in the same way as in `time_window` method.
   - `width`: This strategy utilizes the width (time difference between the leading edge and trailing edge) of each FQT signal.
 Again, signals are first sorted with the increasing time value.
 Then each two consecutive signals are checked whether they are overlapped with each other by identifying whether the trailing edge time of the former signal is larger than the leading edge time of the latter signal.
 If they overlap with each other, the two signals will be piled up in such way that the new piled-up signal has the leading edge time equal to the one from the former signal and the trailing edge time equal to the one of the latter signal.
 The time-over-threshold is then calculated based on the time difference of the leading and trailing edges.
 The energy value of the new signal is calculated from its time-over-threshold value using equation @f$\ref{eq:energy}@f$.

 The Cal signal data, which only contains time-over-threshold value, leading edge time and the channel side cannot be directly used for the calibration algorithm.
 However, if one tries to verify the calibration algorithms via the simulated cal level data, the Cal signal data can be converted to the cal level data (`Neuland::BarCalData`) through a conversion task (`Neuland::SimCal2Cal`).